We want to give you the chance to share your voice.

 Currently, there are several different types of polls.
 Among the best-known are:

 - Public opinion polls.
 These survey opinions of people on any number of topics.
-They can either measure their approval or disapproval of public figures or opinions on issues such as gun control or taxes.
+They can either measure their approval or disapproval of public figures or opinions on matters such as gun control or taxes.

 - Exit polls.
 They help predict the results of an election before the final results are made public.
 They act as a forecast.